Breiseth Hall 570-408-5535 (T) 570-408-4905 (F) Email

 Q: How many credits do I have to take each year?

 A: The program is planned to be completed in seven years by taking an average of 12 credits of coursework each academic year in the first four years of study, with the exception of the residency requirement which is 18 credits taken over 3 consecutive semesters.
 This is mandatory for students in doctoral programs.
 Residency does not require that students reside on campus, but does require doctoral students to engage in intense scholarship that integrates them into the academic atmosphere of the university.
-Most core and specialization coursework will be completed in the first four years of the program, with dissertation core courses taken in years five, six, and seven, as needed.
-Once coursework is complete, doctoral students are required to register for three billable credits of ED 699 each semester (fall and spring) to fulfill their individual dissertation research requirements under the advisement of their dissertation committee chair until the successful completion and defense of the disseration.
+Most coursework will be completed in the first four years of the program, with dissertation core courses taken in years five, six, and seven, as needed.
+After coursework is complete, doctoral students are required to register for three billable credits of ED 699 each semester (fall and spring) to fulfill their individual dissertation research requirements under the advisement of their dissertation committee chair until the successful completion and defense of the disseration.

 Q: How will I know I am admitted to the program?